trinv/pdns_dnsdist_recursor/README.md

 newServer({address='127.0.0.1:5301', pool='recursor'})

 recursive_ips = newNMG()
-recursive_ips:addMask('127.0.0.1') -- These network masks are the ones from allow-recursion in the Authoritative Server
+-- recursive_ips:addMask('127.0.0.1') -- These network masks are the ones from allow-recursion in the Authoritative Server recursive_ips:addMask('0.0.0.0/0') -- These network masks are the ones from allow-recursion in the Authoritative Server (from any)

 addAction(NetmaskGroupRule(recursive_ips), PoolAction('recursor'))
 addAction(AllRule(), PoolAction('auth'))
 ```
-###7.
-Restart everything:
+### 7. Restart everything:

 ```
 systemctl restart pdns